-In modern Go, the first rule is associated with area rules, and the second rule with territory rules.
-However, note that rule sets with an area scoring rule generally have higher komi (currently, 7.5 rather than 6.5), to compensate for dame polarity.
+In modern Go, these two approaches are usually referred to as “territory scoring” and “area scoring”.
+However, note that rule sets using area scoring generally have higher komi (currently, 7.5 rather than 6.5), to compensate for dame parity.

-In ancient Go, the game ended with the board completely filled with stones; at the point where the game ended, there was nothing left to argue about.
-Because modern Go does not require filling in the board, it does require players to recognize dead stones, i.e., stones that could be captured, and remove them from the board before tallying the score.
-However, if players do not agree on the status of dead stones - a problem that frequently faces new players - the game must provide some dispute mechanism.
+In ancient Go, the game ended with the board completely filled with stones, so that there was nothing left to argue about.
+Because modern Go does not require filling in the board, it does require players to agree which stones are dead, i.e. can be captured, and to remove them from the board before tallying the score.
+However, if players do not agree on the status of dead stones – a problem that frequently affects new players – a mechanism is needed to resolve such disputes.

-Note that new players and beginners are obsessed with the idea that the score could change during the dispute resolution phase.
+Players unfamiliar with it are often worried that the score could change during the dispute resolution phase.
 This cannot happen.
 All modern Go rules are modifications of the ancient stone scoring rules, and are designed to give similar results.